 Be familiar with the location of washrooms, food, and buses, and be prepared to answer any skiers’ questions as to their locations.

 If skiers look like they may require medical assistance, direct them towards the Safety team.
 Inform Safety of any skiers who look like they may require medical attention.

+Stop every skier as they cross the finish line and ask them for their chip.
+Offer to take it off for them as they are tired.
+Put the chips in the orange buckets.

+Stop every bus before it leaves to the Lachute High School and ask if any skier still has their chip.

 Checkpoint # 2 – Pruuli Farm